kendravant/gc_project/Codebook.md

 ### activityAveragebySubject ###
 --------------------------------
-180 observations of 79 variables
+180 observations of 79 variables: 46 mean (including mean and mean frequency) features and 33 standard deviation features

 Each observation contains the average of the selected features for a given subject and activity.
 All variables denoted average() are numeric.